-We may make changes to the terms and conditions applying to your cover (including your premiums) in the circumstances set out in the paragraphs numbered 1 to 4 on page 22.
+We may make changes to the terms and conditions applying to your cover (including your premiums) in the circumstances set out in the paragraphs numbered 1 to 4 on pages 22 and 23.
 We can separately make changes to how we use your personal information and verify your identity (details of which is set out on pages 20 and 21).